dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 people, a small room with small people, or it could have many different shapes with people of various sizes.
-The image is compatible with all these alternatives because all of them could generate the same pattern of light on my retina, and interpreting the image involves choosing one of these alternatives.
+The image is compatible with all these alternatives because all of them could generate the same pattern of light in our retinas, and interpreting the image involves choosing one of these alternatives.

-This example show that our visual system makes interpretations of visual stimuli to perceive the scene around us, but these interpretations can be wrong.
-But how does our brain arrive at these interpretations?
-Although this question is still open, neuroscience can give us some answers.
+This example show that our visual system makes interpretations of visual stimuli to perceive the scene around us, and that these interpretations can be wrong.
+But how does our brain arrive at these specific interpretations?
+Although this question is still an area of research, neuroscience can give us some answers.
 First, it is important to clarify that to investigate this, we normally study simplified stimuli that aim to understand the processing of a very specific type of information.
 Some examples could be how we use color to segment